Bombardment of Mar del Plata

 The Bombardment of Mar del Plata took place on 19 September 1955, when Argentine naval forces, led by the cruiser ARA 9 de Julio, along with four destroyers and a corvette, shelled multiple places around the city of Mar del Plata, Argentina, in the context of the Revolución Libertadora, a major uprising against the government of Juan Domigo Perón.

-The targets included the port, the barracks of the army's Escuela de Artilleria Antiaérea (Antiaircraft Artillery School) and the surroundings of Mar del Plata's naval base, which was besieged by troops of the Argentine Army an armed civilians loyal to the government.
+The targets included the port, the barracks of the army's Escuela de Artilleria Antiaérea (Antiaircraft Artillery School) and the surroundings of Mar del Plata's naval base, which was besieged by troops of the Argentine Army and armed civilians loyal to the government.
 Stray gunfire also damaged some civilian property around the port.

 The naval action was conceived with the primary objective of destroying the fuel depots neighboring Mar del Plata's port, thereby seeking to impede the loyalist advance toward the Puerto Belgrano naval base.
 Nevertheless, the engagement resulted in the landing of rebel naval troops and the subsequent loyalist withdrawal, placing the city under rebel control.
 The majority of historians credit this event with Perón's decision to resign.

 Background

 On September 16, 1955, a military rebellion against the government of Juan Domingo Perón broke out.
 The main center of the revolt was in the city of Córdoba, where the leader of the uprising, General Eduardo Lonardi, established his headquarters.
 The revolt in Córdoba was followed by one at the Puerto Belgrano Naval Base, resulting in the rebels gaining control of the Argentine naval fleet.
 There were other parts of the country where the armed forces spoke out against Perón, including Curuzú Cuatiá and Mendoza.
-The Argentine Fleet, at the time conducting exercises in Golfo Nuevo, off Puerto Madryn, was immediatly directed to the Rio de la Plata to establish a naval blockade.
+The Argentine Fleet, at the time conducting exercises in Golfo Nuevo, off Puerto Madryn, was immediately directed by the rebel command to the Rio de la Plata to establish a naval blockade.